Public Policy (MA) (2023 Entry)

 Warwick's Public Policy MA provides you with an interdisciplinary understanding of theories and concepts of policy making, combined with the practice of policy analysis and evaluation, to build an understanding of how governments respond to global challenges such as pandemics and climate change.

+Why do some issues grab the attention of policy-makers and others do not?
+How do governments decide which problems to focus on?
 Why do bad ideas become policy and good ideas languish for years?
 Why do governments respond differently to global policy challenges like the COVID-19 pandemic?
 Governments are facing more complex demands every day.
 If you want to make a difference in the world, you need to understand the limits and possibilities of how policies are developed, implemented, and evaluated.

 General entry requirements

 2:i undergraduate degree (or equivalent) in a related subject.

 Visit our PAIS web pages for department-specific advice on applying to ensure your application has the best chance for success.

 You can find out more about our English language requirementsLink opens in a new window.
 This course requires the following: